FelixFourcolor/Sind-Blitze-sind-Donner/README.md

 Recording: https://youtu.be/38oW2-jAk6k

-Note: The structure shown in the YouTube video was made at commit [e08cba0](https://github.com/FelixFourcolor/Sind-Blitze-sind-Donner/tree/e08cba0fd2dee93d267b618ae4f70846e8c5f646).
-A few improvements have been made since then.
-You can revert to this commit if you want an exact replica of what was shown in the video.
+Note: A few changes have been made since the release of the YouTube video.
+You can switch to the [YouTube branch](https://github.com/FelixFourcolor/Sind-Blitze-sind-Donner/tree/YouTube) for an exact replica of what was shown in the video.
+Otherwise, stay on the main branch for the latest version.

 ## Arrangement
 Instrumentation: